Still Climbing (Cinderella album): Critical reception

-Critical receptionThe Encyclopedia of Popular Music called Still Climbing "a strong comeback."
+The Encyclopedia of Popular Music called Still Climbing "a strong comeback."
 AllMusic deemed it "a gritty record that shows them building upon the bluesy hard rock of Heartbreak Station."

 The Morning Call described the songs as "glossy blues- and pop-oriented heavy metal."

 The Hamilton Spectator wrote: "While the music's hot, the messages are not.
 Keifer has simply run out of things to say aside from the coming-of-youth wisdom of 'The Road's Still Long'."

 The Indianapolis Star wrote that the songs "are 90 percent chorus ('Hot & Bothered' and 'Freewheelin') - and not even particularly creative ones at that; they're just repetitive phrases that might manage to come off well with a concert crowd."